 To be confirmed on appointment to/on entering specialty training and before a National Training Number (NTN) is issued, where this is appropriate.
-Must be updated and submitted annually to the Postgraduate Dental Dean/Director (PGDD) in order to renew registration for specialty training
+Must be updated and submitted annually to the Postgraduate Dental Dean in order to renew registration for specialty training

-Forename Surname Male Female Deanery Please attach а Primary contact address in UK passport size pł noto Home/other address Home Tel Mobile Tel Email addres s (essent ial) Dental School awarding primary date) Immigration status GDC registration number GMC registration number (if applicable) National Training Number (NTN) (to be completed by PGDD on first registration) I confirm (✓) that I have been appointed to a programme leading to award of a CCST, subject to satisfactory progress Specialty award for CCST Specialty 2 for award of CCST (if appointed to other certification programme) Royal College / Faculty assessing training for the award of CCST where trainee is undertaking a full prospectively approved programme Date of entry to grade / programme (dd/mm/yy) Initial appointment to programme (full or part time %) Provisional da ate from o deanery for award of CCST (dd/m ım/yy) I confirm (✓) that I am undert aking post-CCST training
+Forename(s) GDC-re GDC-registered surname Deanery 1 Please attach passport size pł Date of birth Gender Immigration status Home address Home Tel Mobile Tel Email address (essential) Dental School awarding primar y qualification (name, country and a late) GDC registration number GMC registration number (if applicable) I confirm (✓) that I am undertak training king post-CCST I confirm (✓) that I have been appointed to a programme leading to award of a CCST, subject to satisfactory progress Specialty for award for CCST Specialty 2 for award of CCST (if appointed to other certification programme) Post type or appointment ( run through, StR, post-CCST ) Date of entry to grade/programme (dd/mm/yy) Fulltime or % of full time training Provisional date from deanery for award of CCST (dd/m nm/yy) National Training Number (NTN N) (to be completed by deaner y on first registration)

-I confirm that the information recorded in this Form R is correct.
+I confirm that the information recorded in Form R is correct.